 Edenton Street offices are expanded to include a larger conference room for more in-house meetings.

-Causby retires and Ed Dunlap is elected as the third and current executive director.
+Causby retires and Ed Dunlap is elected as the third executive director.

 Workers’ Compensation Claims servicing is brought in-house.

 Association moves building to Faringdon Place in North Raleigh.

 Association moves building to current location on Falls of Neuse Road in North Raleigh.